haiko-xyz/solver/README.md

 The `SolverComponent` in the `core` package implements most of the core functionality of a `Solver` contract, including:

-1. Creating and managing new solver markets (which comprise of a `base_token` and `quote_token` pair and an `owner`)
+1. Creating and managing new solver markets (which comprise of a `base_token` and `quote_token` pair, an `owner` and `is_public` flag)
 2. Managing deposits and withdrawals from solver markets, which are tracked using ERC20 vault tokens for composability
 3. Swapping assets through a solver market
 4. Managing and collecting withdraw fees (if enabled)
 5. Admin actions such as pausing and unpausing, upgrading and transferring ownership of the contract

-Solvers currently support two market types:
+Solvers currently support two vault types:

-2. Public Markets, which are open to 3rd party depositors and track ERC20 vault tokens for composability
+1. Public Vaults, which are open to 3rd party depositors and track ERC20 vault tokens for composability
-1. Private Markets, which offer more granular control and flexible access to admin functions
+2. Private Vaults, which are closed to a single admin owner and offer more granular control and flexible access to admin functions

 A Solver implementation must: